 - In chapter 2, you will learn to calculate the heat loss and heat gain of a typical residence and determine the capacity of heat pump(s) required for the home.
 You will also learn how to export the building heating and cooling loads into GLD to calculate the size of the GHX. - In chapter 3, you will learn how to match the pumps to the loads using GLD's automatic and manual pump selection options. - After mastering the loads side of the program, you will look at the heat exchanger side.
 In Chapter 4 you will design a vertical borehole system for the project using the loads data we import in Chapter 3.
 You can explore the horizontal design module and surface water module on your own. - In chapter 5, you will learn how to print out professional reports that are as impressive as your designs.
 The guide concludes with a series of tips that will help you take full advantage of the program. - In chapter 6, you will use the calculations generated in GLD to determine the amount of pipe needed to build the GHX to configure the GHX.
 You will go back to LEAD PLUS to configure the GHX.
 The information you will require. - Chapter 7 will show you some of the additional features in LEAD PLUS.
-The Energy Cost module uses the data generated in the Energy Analysis module to compare the cost of heating and cooling the home with various fossil fuels or electric heat based on the efficiency of the appliance and the cost of energy in a specific region.
-The data also
+The Energy Cost module uses the data generated in the Energy Analysis module to compare the cost of heating and cooling the home with various fossil fuels or electric heat based on the efficiency of the appliance and the cost of energy in a specific region. - Chapter 8 will show you how to save and open files in LEAD PLUS.